Low-Maintenance Tooling for Terraform & OpenTofu in Monorepos

 .

-The test feature of TF creates and then immediately destroys resources without storing the state.
-To ensure that temporary test copies of stacks do not conflict with other copies, the test in the stack template includes code to set the value of variant
+A test creates and then immediately destroys resources without storing the state.
+To ensure that temporary test copies of units do not conflict with other copies of the resources, the test in the unit template includes code to set the value of edition

 to a random string with the prefix tt